se-conf/icsme20-artifacts-and-rose/README.md

 ### Reusable and Available Categories

-[//]: # (Jens: this restriction isn't in the ICSE call but makes some sense, to be discussed) This category is to be used by authors of the papers accepted to the Technical Track of ICSME'20.
+This category is to be used by authors of the papers accepted to the Technical Track of ICSME'20.

 For these categories, authors submit by via fork and pull requests as described above, putting folders into the `submissions/reusable` or `submissions/available` folders, respectively.
 Authors must provide information showing how